mbiemann/weather-data/README.md

 This project aims to answer some questions about weather data from csv files, using Python and Data Engineering.

-> This project was made with care and dedication in a couple of days.
-Any questions or improvements send me a problem, I'll be happy to talk to you 😀!
-Thank you and enjoy 🖤
+> I made this with care and dedication in a couple of days.
+Any questions or improvements create a Issue, I'll be happy to improuve and talk to you 😀!
+Thanks and enjoy 🖤

 There are many ways to get the answers, but here is the three ways chosen for this repository: